karllhughes/sync-inc-project-tracker/README.md

-# A starter repo for building your a completely custom client portal on Airtable
+# A starter repo for building a completely custom client portal on Airtable

 ![End state](https://docs.syncinc.so/assets/client-portal/01.png)